osgi-users-virtual/osgi-users-virtual.github.io/_faqs/general.md

 Just like Harry S. Truman's middle initial, OSGi does not actually stand for anything!
 The full name of the technology is simply OSGi.

-The [OSGi Alliance](https://www.osgi.org) was formerly known as the "Open Services Gateway initiative", but that name is now obsolete.
+The [OSGi Alliance](https://www.osgi.org) was formerly known as the "Open Services Gateway initiative", but that name is obsolete.